TOD-theses/traces_analyzer/CONTRIBUTING.md

 Example: `fix(package): update setup.py arguments 🎉` (emojis are fine too)

-## Push your changes to your fork

-Run `git push origin my_contribution`

-## Submit a pull request

-On github interface, click on `Pull Request` button.

-Wait CI to run and one of the developers will review your PR.
 ## Makefile utilities

 This project comes with a `Makefile` that contains a number of useful utility.